Weak Convergence Of Tamed Exponential Integrators for Stochastic Differential Equations: Numerical Results

-First we examine the linear noise with $\beta_1=0.1$ (and $\beta_2=0$).
-Table \ref{tab:timings} compares the efficiency of the different methods for estimating the weak error for $d=1,4$ and $10$.
+First we examine the linear noise case with $\beta_1=0.1$ (and $\beta_2=0$).
+Table \ref{tab:timings} compares the efficiency of the different methods for estimating the weak error for dimensions $d=1,4$ and $10$.
 We restrict $\Dt<0.0075$ in these computations to ensure we see convergence of the exponential tamed method.
 We observe, as expected, that estimating the weak error directly by either \textbf{MLMCL0} or \textbf{MLMC} is far more efficient than using the MLMC in a traditional from \textbf{Trad}.
-We also observe there is a slight advantage to using \textbf{MLMCL0} compared to \textbf{MLMC} (due to some variance reduction on the coarsest level). \textbf{Trad} (GBM) looks at convergence for the GBM based methods and (Tamed) to the exponential tamed method, we observe an overhead in the GBM method.
+We also observe there is a slight advantage to using \textbf{MLMCL0} compared to \textbf{MLMC} (due to some variance reduction on the coarsest level). \textbf{Trad} (GBM) looks at convergence for the GBM based methods and (Tamed) to the exponential tamed method, we observe a small overhead in the GBM method compared to Tamed.
 However, as we discuss below, there are advantages to the GBM approach.
+An alternative method would be to take a drift implicit method and to solve a nonlinear system of equations at each step.
+The weak errors are similar to those for GBM.
+Using the standard \texttt{fsolve} (without providing the linearization) in MATLAB leads to computational times two orders of magnitude larger (e.g. 2396 seconds (8.6) for MLMC0 and 2396 seconds (2.8) for MLMC) performed on the same cluster.
+For this reason we only show convergence plots for the explicit methods.

-In Figure \ref{fig:d1} we show weak convergence for $d=1$ and in all approaches observe the expected rate of convergence one.
-Furthermore in (C) and (D), where we have a direct comparison to the exponential tamed method, we see the GBM based method has a smaller error constant.
+In Fig. \ref{fig:d1} we show weak convergence for $d=1$ and in all approaches observe the expected rate of convergence one.
+Furthermore in (c) and (d), where we have a direct comparison to the exponential tamed method, we see the GBM based method has a smaller error constant.
+We see in (d) that the two smallest step sizes ($\Dt=2^{-9}$ and $\Dt=2^{-9}$) are too close to the reference time step to observe convergence.